 DIY Laundry Room Makeover on a Budget

 Besides the appliance purchase, I did it all for under $200.
 Of course, I made a video documenting the process, but here are some photos and details – I will link the 2 videos down below so you can see how it all came together!

 Yep, I painted a wall black.
 Always wanted to do that.

-Love me some Ikea shelves, homegoods and dollar store accessories and my new favorite all natural and organic laundry soap, My Green Fills.
+Love me some Ikea shelves, homegoods and dollar store accessories and some all natural and organic laundry soap.

 2 of my must-have additions to the new laundry room!
 And, by the way, the lost socks bin is full – how does that happen?!